-All competitors need to be in possession of a license from their respective national cycling federation.
-The names of the athletes will be confirmed at the technical meeting which takes place before the race.
+All competitors need to be in possession of a license from their respective national cycling federation and need a military ID (as mentioned in CISM regulations).
+The names of the athletes will be confirmed at the license check which will be held during the technical meeting.

-1.4.2 Female participation
+1.4.2 Men participation